About the DSPS Programme

 The balance between quantitative and qualitative training; theoretical and empirical knowledge; classroom learning and experiential learning is well-maintained through our meticulously designed curriculum.
 After building up a solid foundation in both data science and policy studies in their first two years of studies, students can choose their specialization of study based on their interests and strengths.
 They will also apply what they learnt to solve real-world problems through internship and capstone courses.

 DSPS would adopt the most updated and powerful software and coding language for analyzing public policies.
-At the moment, we mainly use Stata and R in our data analytics courses.
+At the moment, we mainly use Python and R in our data analytics courses.

 Yes.
 Students are required to study overseas in a partner institution and complete at least 9 units of DSPS-related courses approved by the Programme Director.
 Students who are unable to obtain the required units from partner institutions must make up the shortfall by completing appropriate courses at CUHK, subject to the approval of the Programme Director.